pygfx/wgpu-py/README.md

 `pytest -k test_examples --regenerate-screenshots`

-If CI fails on screenshot verification, the build will regenerate screenshots and make them available as build artifacts so you can download and inspect them, and debug the differences locally.
+If CI fails on screenshot verification, the build will regenerate screenshots and make them available as build artifacts so you can download and inspect the differences, and debug locally.